Low Sugar Jam (Strawberry, Peach, Raspberry, Greengage)

 Macerate

-• In whatever pot you plan to cook in, combine the prepped fruit, sweeteners (sugar and/or honey), and citrus juices.
+• In whatever pot you plan to cook in, combine the prepped fruit, 3/4 of the sugar, honey (if using), and citrus juices.
 Thoroughly combine then set aside for an hour, stirring a couple of times during that period.
+You're reserving 1/4 of the sugar to mix with the pectin.

 Cook

-• Add the pectin, calcium water, and vanilla bean (if using - scraping the seeds into the pot along with the pod) to the macerated fruit, stir thoroughly, then bring the fruit and all of its juices to a simmer over medium to medium-high heat.
-Stir frequently to prevent sticking.
+• Add the calcium water and vanilla bean (if using - scraping the seeds into the pot along with the pod) to the macerated fruit, stir thoroughly, then bring the fruit and all of its juices to a simmer over medium to medium-high heat.
+Once at a simmer, sprinkle the sugar/pectin mix over the pot and stir thoroughly.
+Continue to stir frequently to prevent sticking.

 • After about 10 minutes of cooking, gently mash the fruit to help break it down.
 Bring back to a simmer for a couple of minutes and take a temperature reading.